Home Improvement and Commercial Contractor Disputes

 Plus, for a new build, the strict requirement of a writing under HICPA does not apply to new construction.
 That said, Pennsylvania has the statute of frauds, which requires that all contracts for the sale of goods over $500 or the sale of land must be in writing.
 A home new-build contract can touch upon either of these.
 Materials purchased relative to building the home are “goods,” for example.
 Moreover, basic contract law principles apply, regarding enforcement and defenses to the contract.

 Further, for new construction, if the home is purchased for use as a consumer (not as a rental), then Pennsylvania’s Unfair Trade Practices and Consumer Protection Law would apply.
-This allows the home owner to seek an award for actual damages time three, plus attorney fees, as mentioned.
-Click here for a recent award of $318K for attorney fees against a builder.
+This allows the homeowner to seek an award for actual damages time three, plus attorney fees, as mentioned.
+Click here for an award of $318K for attorney fees against a builder, Heartland Homes.

 Contracts to build or renovate a property for commercial use — including leasing it to tenants, is outside of consumer protection law.
 These contracts are permitted to include an arbitration clause in the agreement, requiring the matter to go to AAA arbitration or another format.
 You may or may not want to enforce this, however, as arbitration has relatively high filing fees.
 Either way, our Pittsburgh lawyers are experienced at handling all kinds of arbitration and mediation.
 When the property is intended for a commercial purpose, either as a rental, or to be used as a business, neither HICPA nor Pennsylvania’s Unfair Trade Practices and Consumer Protection Law would apply.

 On many jobs – either new-build, improvement, consumer, or commercial — the sub-contractor has rights against the general contractor, if the subcontractor is not paid.
 A mechanic’s lien is the usual option, but lien waivers can diminish those plus a mechanic’s lien is an “inchoate lien” which means, it stays with the property, only, and the party having a lien may not force the of the property.
-An unpaid contractor or subcontractor can instead pursue a claim under Pennsylvania’s Contractor and Subcontractor Payment Act.
+An unpaid contractor or subcontractor can instead pursue a claim under Pennsylvania’s Contractor and Subcontractor Payment Act, found here.
+Click here for our analysis.
 This allows for steep interest to be paid on the unpaid amount, plus, the unpaid party can seek an award the payment of his or her attorney fees, if that person is the prevailing party.

 New Number: 412.326.0468